 These organizations, called mutualistas, were not singular in their goals.
 For example, some mutualistas focused on labor issues, while others focused on civil rights.
-In Puerto Rico mutualistas were comprised largely of skilled workers such as cigar makers.10 Scholars such as Garcia argue that mutualistas were not commonplace in Mexico.
-"In some communities the caudillo (local patron) provided assistance, whereas in other places people turned to the local parishes."11 Pycior contends, however, that by 1890 over 100 mutualista organizations existed in Mexico, with approximately 50,000 members.12
+In Puerto Rico mutualistas were comprised largely of skilled workers such as cigar makers.
+Scholars such as Garcia argue that mutualistas were not commonplace in Mexico.
+"In some communities the caudillo (local patron) provided assistance, whereas in other places people turned to the local parishes."
+Pycior contends, however, that by 1890 over 100 mutualista organizations existed in Mexico, with approximately 50,000 members.

-Overall, men participated more frequently than women in mutualista organizations, though there were some female mutualistas.13 For example, in Cuba women played an integral role in creating voluntary associations during the late 1800s.
+Overall, men participated more frequently than women in mutualista organizations, though there were some female mutualistas.
+For example, in Cuba women played an integral role in creating voluntary associations during the late 1800s.
 Women formed clubs, labor organizations and health facilities.
-These voluntary organizations, however, were not formally called mutualistas in Cuba.
-By 1892 women formed clubs supporting Cuban independence efforts as well as social welfare organizations like the Sociedad de Beneficencia.14 In Tampa, Florida, Cuban women were instrumental in organizing cigar workers.15
+These voluntary organizations, however, were not formally called mutualistas in

-11 (Garcia 1996:158).
+(Miller 1999:31).